randylubin/Diegetic-Games/_drafts/2020-diegetic-games-recap.md

 date: 2021-01-18 20:00:00 +0000

 ---
 Despite the mess that was 2020, I was fairly productive on the game design front.
+I published a total of 8 games as well as an online game design platform!
 Here's a quick overview of the year's releases and activities.

 ## Premise: Setting, Character, Plot